Resultados de búsqueda - "free will"

 “…Abstract Background Continuous glucose monitoring systems are increasingly being adopted as an alternative to self-monitoring of blood glucose (SMBG) by persons with diabetes mellitus receiving insulin therapy.
 Main body The FreeStyle Libre flash glucose monitoring system (Abbott Diabetes Care, Witney, United Kingdom) consists of a factory-calibrated sensor worn on the back of the arm which measures glucose levels in the interstitial fluid every minute and stores the reading automatically every 15 min. …”

-ÁCIDO LINOLEICO CONJUGADO COMO ESTRATEGIA PARA EL CONTROL DE LA OBESIDAD by González-Martínez, Blanca E., Jiménez-Salas, Zacarías, López-Cabanillas Lomelí, Manuel, Solís-Pérez, Elizabeth
+ÁCIDO LINOLEICO CONJUGADO COMO ESTRATEGIA PARA EL CONTROL DE LA OBESIDAD por González-Martínez, Blanca E., Jiménez-Salas, Zacarías, López-Cabanillas Lomelí, Manuel, Solís-Pérez, Elizabeth

 “…To offset this disease there have been designed diverse strategies, some in the food area, producing low calories food or adding some ingredients that promote the energetic expense; one of that kind of added compounds it is the acid linoleic conjugated (CLA), which has effect in diverse aspects of the obesity, like the corporal composition, the increase of fat-free mass and reduction of the fat mass, among others aspects. …”